U.S. companies make new vows to tackle carbon emissions, even as global action falls short

 Ben Ratner, senior director of the Environmental Defense Fund, said that “adopting net zero by 2050 as the north star will become the new normal for companies and investors.”

 General Electric, meanwhile, said it would exit the business of building new coal plants.
-In the United States, the coal-fired power plant sector has tumbled to a 42 year low anyway and three quarters of the new power plants this year are expected to be wind and solar.
+In the United States, the coal-fired power plant sector has tumbled to a 42-year low anyway, and three quarters of the new power plants this year are expected to be wind and solar.
+GE’s foreign customers are also turning toward those renewables

 The company’s stock tumbled 7.7 percent on the news Monday and more on Tuesday.

 The plans come just six weeks before President Trump is expected to pull the United States out of the international climate accord negotiated in Paris in 2015.
-And while some firms showed continuing interest in cutting emissions, executives beseeched policy makers to help.
+And while some firms showed continuing interest in cutting emissions, executives beseeched policymakers to help.

 “It is a fair assumption that a significant part of the business community in the United States would rather the United States be in the Paris agreement,” Robert Perciasepe, former deputy administrator of the Environmental Protection Agency and president of the nonprofit Center for Climate and Energy Solutions, said.